tzolnai/project_ET_zero/README.md

 # Project ET Zero

-ASRT script used in projet ET zero.
+A script used for testing learning in an oculomotor activated ASRT experiment design.

 The core ASRT script is implemented here: https://github.com/tzolnai/asrt_core